Fire Assessment

 Mobile Home/RV Park Vacancy Adjustments

-Mobile Home or RV Park Vacancy Adjustment applications must be submitted annually by May 1st.
+Mobile Home or RV Park Vacancy Adjustment applications must be submitted annually by May 1.
 See the form for instructions.

 Fire Assessment Disputes

 Property owners who believe their buildings are a different size than indicated on their assessments should check their parcel information and building footprint on the Alachua County Property Appraiser’s website.
-The assessment is based on TOTAL square footage, including garages, drive-throughs, covered walkways, and similar "under-roof" sections.
-If the “total” square footage still appears to be different than the actual building, please call Fire Administration at 352-334-5078
+The assessment is based on total square footage, including garages, drive-throughs, covered walkways, and similar "under-roof" sections.
+If the “total” square footage still appears to be different than the actual building, please call Fire Administration at 352-334-5078.

 Frequently Asked Questions